Passiflora laurifolia

-Passiflora laurifolia, commonly known as the water lemon, Jamaican honeysuckle, golden bellapple, pomme liane on Martinique & Guadeloupe and orange lilikoi (yellow lilikoi, or simply lilikoi, is the name given to passiflora edulis v. flavicarpa for the valley where it first grew in Hawai'i), is a species in the family Passifloraceae.
+Passiflora laurifolia, commonly known as the water lemon, Jamaican honeysuckle, golden bellapple, pomme liane on Martinique & Guadeloupe and orange lilikoi (not to be confused with yellow lilikoi, or simply lilikoi, is the name given to passiflora edulis v. flavicarpa for the valley where it first grew in Hawai'i), is a species in the family Passifloraceae.
 It is native to tropical Americas, and has spread to other parts of the world.
 As a tropical species, water lemon will not tolerate any frost.
 Water lemon is only occasionally cultivated, but the fruits are usually available in markets wherever the vine grows in wild.
 It is not widely known outside those regions.

 The fruit is medium-sized, ovoid in shape, about 2 in long with a diameter of 3 in, with a green or deep orange skin and white-yellow, extremely juicy pulp.